 The patient controls their balance for the activity by the loading and unloading of their weight distributed over the ForcePlates.
 Exercise graphs are generated for each exercise session and form part of the report.

-The Activities can be saved in a set sequence and used again for the next session thus saving set-up time for the clinician as well as familiarising the patient to the Activities.
+The Activities can be saved in a set sequence and used again for the next session thus saving set-up time for the clinician as well as familiarizing the patient to the Activities.

 All the Activities can be graded for progression over time and help build up the patient's confidence in their abilities whilst exercising towards good balance control.